waheeduddin/dataWarehousing/README.md

 explains the process and development steps in detail.
 Moreover it has results in it.

 # Reuslts:
    All questions were successfully answered. the screenshots of tableau dashboards are found in the project report.
-The business questions to be answered by the data were:
+The business questions to be answered by the data were: <br>
- •	Which vendor is able to make most sales through the sale services of the company?
+ •	Which vendor is able to make most sales through the sale services of the company? <br>
-•	What is the average delivery time of sale orders that were made online?
+•	What is the average delivery time of sale orders that were made online? <br>
-•	Which product category is most famous in different territories in the world?
+•	Which product category is most famous in different territories in the world? <br>
-•	The stats of online sales vs. offline sales made by the company
+•	The stats of online sales vs. offline sales made by the company <br>